The causality road from dynamical triangulations to quantum gravity that describes our Universe: Introduction

-In this way, the world state ${\cal X}{\negtinyspace}(\Bf{x},t)$ at any time $t$ is uniquely determined from the wave function $\Psi{\negtinyspace}\big({\cal X}{\negtinyspace}(\Bf{x},t_0);t_0\big)$, but the question still remains, ``How is the wave function $\Psi{\negtinyspace}\big({\cal X}{\negtinyspace}(\Bf{x},t_0);t_0\big)$ chosen?''
+In this way, the world state ${\cal X}{\negtinyspace}(\Bf{x},t)$ at any time $t$ is uniquely and probabilistically determined from the wave function $\Psi{\negtinyspace}\big({\cal X}{\negtinyspace}(\Bf{x},t_0);t_0\big)$, but the question still remains, ``How is the wave function $\Psi{\negtinyspace}\big({\cal X}{\negtinyspace}(\Bf{x},t_0);t_0\big)$ chosen?''
 This is the meaning of \red{the word `partial' used above, and a quantum theory cannot answer this question} completely.
 However, \red{there {\it is} an answer if ``the universe starts from a point.''} If the space is not a point, matter fields, gauge fields, and the metric are distributed in various ways in space, but if the space is a point, the distribution is unique, namely, the world state ${\cal X}{\negtinyspace}(\Bf{x},t_0)$ is unique, so the wave function $\Psi{\negtinyspace}\big({\cal X}{\negtinyspace}(\Bf{x},t_0);t_0\big)$ is also unique.
 One should also note that this state is prohibited in classical theory which is a determination theory.
 The quantum theory plays an important role in order to realize this idea.
+The quantum theory can generate a nontrivial state ${\cal X}{\negtinyspace}(\Bf{x},t)$ even if the universe starts from a point.
 However, if the space is a point, the problem arises that all physical densities are infinite, and new questions arise, ``What was the state of the universe before the universe was a point?'', ``Was the universe born from nothing?''
 These questions are basic problems of quantum gravity theory, \red{and we will discuss them in detail later.} Though new questions such as these arise, quantum theory thus provides an answer to \red{some of the conceptual} problems in determinism that classical theory had.

 \red{The quantum theory has succeeded in describing the strong, weak and electromagnetic} interactions.
 This is ${\rm SU}(3) {\negtrpltinyspace}\times{\negtrpltinyspace} {\rm SU}(2) {\negtrpltinyspace}\times{\negtrpltinyspace} {\rm U}(1)$ Yang-Mills gauge theory, \red{the so-called Standard Model.
 It is a renormalizable quantum field theory.} On the other hand, the quantization of gravity \red{has been difficult because it is not renormalizable quantum field theory.
 String theory went beyond quantum field theory and succeeded in curing the UV problems related to quantum gravity.
 It became a candidate for a quantum gravity theory.} However, string theory has not yet addressed the mechanism of the birth of the universe.
 The reason for this seems to be related not only to the problem of quantization but also to the existence of the wave function $\Psi{\negtinyspace}\big({\cal X}{\negtinyspace}(\Bf{x},t);t\big)$.
 Before considering the time evolution of this wave function, we will give a \red{sketchy} definition of the quantum gravity theory and consider the problems of this theory in the next {\Section}.